fetchai/uAgents/docs/run-agent.md

 ## Run the agent

-You can now run your first uAgent!
+You can now run your first μAgent!

 ```python
 from uagents import Agent, Context